How Long After Death is a Funeral Held? Day, Time, & More

 Does cremation happen before or after the funeral?

-Both ways happen.
-Cremation after the funeral means that you can have the body at the service.
+Cremation after the funeral means that you can have the body at the service, a public viewing at the wake, or an open casket funeral.

-But if you have the cremation first, you won’t be limited to the first week or so after death to hold the funeral – you’ll have more options to schedule funeral or memorial service and arrange out-of-town visits and other matters.
+But if you have the cremation first, you won’t be limited to the first week or so after death to hold the memorial service.
+You’ll have more time and options to prepare and to potentially arrange out-of-town visits and other matters.

 Related: 14 Questions to Ask When Considering Cremation